 Agriculture research is facing a crisis of funding and recognition, and those who rely on it need to do a better job of communicating its importance.
 That’s the point a handful of research supporters made Monday at an event in Washington with the hopes of ginning up support for research funding in the upcoming farm bill.

 The facts are undeniable, they say: USDA’s National Institute of Food and Agriculture can fund only about 13 percent of the projects submitted for consideration, and just a tiny sliver – less than 4 percent – of the federal government’s non-defense research dollars are spent on agriculture.
-The lack of research funding is often used to serve as a caution about slowing future advances in science, but Sonny Ramaswamy, NIFA’s director since 2012, says there are immediate ramifications as well.
+The lack of research funding is often used to serve as a caution about slowing future advances in science, but Sonny Ramaswamy, NIFA’s director from 2012 to 2018, says there are immediate ramifications as well.

 “We have an existential threat,” he said.
 “It’s happening now.
 Typically when we frame our conversations about the topic of food and agriculture, we frame it from the perspective of ‘in the year 2050’ and we’re all going to wait with bated breath and something bad is going to happen … Well it’s happening right now.”